the-cognitiveservices-ninja/ai_generated_artwork/README.md

 # ai generated artwork
+code based on work of Florian Follonier https://github.com/flo7up - https://github.com/flo7up/relataly-public-python-tutorials

-use openai model davinci-003 to generate a prompt for dall-e to generate "hd-photos"
+## use openai model davinci-003 to generate a prompt for dall-e to generate "hd-photos"

 * clone repositiry
 * api-key for openai as a repository secret "OPENAI_API_KEY"